 Eureka is located in far northern California, nestled between the Humboldt Bay and the redwood forest.
 Visitors drive to Eureka along the famous 101 North Coast Highway or choose to fly into the Eureka-Arcata Airport (Airport Code: ACV), which sits just 15 miles (24km) north of the city in McKinleyville.
-Many Eureka hotels offer shuttle service, and Taxis and popular rideshare services are available.
+Many Eureka hotels offer shuttle service, and taxis and rideshare services are available.
 However, if you are not bringing your own vehicle, scheduling transportation ahead of time is recommended.

 Eureka is the largest city on the coast between San Francisco and Portland, and an easy weekend drive from many towns and cities in California and Oregon.